alexbar-hub/AWS-Inspector-Report/README.md

 ## What it does
 This CloudFormation Stack creates the following resources:
-* a S3 bucket to host all your reports with the following lifecycle rules in place:
+* a S3 bucket to host all your automatically created reports with the following lifecycle rules in place:
   * Transition to Glacier after 90 days
   * Delete Incomplete Multipart Uploads after 7 days;
   * Expire and delete objects after 5 years;